slds-lmu/lecture_i2dl/exercises/python/templates/py-lab-08-template.md

-from functools import reduce, partial from math import ceil from pathlib import Path from typing import List, Optional, Callable, Tuple, Dict
+from functools import reduce, partial from math import ceil from pathlib import Path from typing import Optional, Callable

 import matplotlib.pyplot as plt import torch